 - Where your retirement funds are located;

-- What type of accounts they are in;
+- What types of accounts they are held in;

 - How self-directed transactions work;

 - The process for your retirement account to accept returns/dividends from your investments.

 - Determine the account type.You can self-direct a Roth or Traditional IRA, an education plan or health savings account.
 In addition, self-employed people may consider a SEP IRA (similar to a Traditional IRA but with a higher contribution limit) or as a business owner, a SIMPLE IRA for you and your employees.
 You may also be eligible for a Solo k.
 Your tax advisor is the best person to consult regarding which type of retirement plan is best for you, along with your contribution eligibility.

 - Open the account.*Timing for establishing an account is dependent on receipt of required application documents.
 Our office requires complete, correct documentation and original (wet ink signatures, unless you coordinate digital signature with our office), documentation and fees.
 Our processing time is two business days upon receipt.
 Once opened, your self-directed IRA will be the investor and will have its own name and tax ID number.